Community Rental Information

 e) Your contact information

-3. The Executive Director will contact you with date availability and to discuss details of your event.
+3. You will be contacted with date availability and to discuss details of your event.

 4. A rental agreement and estimation of costs will be issued.